JayBizzle/Reveal/README.md

 Reveal
 ======
-A jQuery plugin that reveals stacked elements
+A jQuery plugin that reveals stacked elements.

 Demo
 ====